daniel-svendsen/JUMPY_BIRB/README.md

 ## Building
 In order to build the project, follow these steps:
 1. Open terminal
-2. Clone the Github Repo to a directory of your choice:
+2. Clone the Github Repo to a directory of your choice: <br>
 `git clone https://github.com/daniel-svendsen/Jumpy_Birb.git`
-3. Navigate to the Jumpy_Birb directory in the terminal `cd Jumpy_Birb`
+3. Navigate to the Jumpy_Birb directory in the terminal: <br>
+`cd Jumpy_Birb`
-4. Run this gradle command from the command line:
+4. Run this gradle command from the command line: <br>
 `./gradlew build`

 This should invoke the gradle wrapper and install Gradle on your system.
 To manually install Gradle on your system, download and install the latest version from [gradle.org](https://gradle.org/).